| Title: | Interactive Structural Equation Modeling (SEM) and Multi-Group Path Diagrams |

 ranges, additional buffers, and the ability to enforce a fixed aspect ratio.
 This is a modified

-version of adjust_axis_space()
+version of adjust_axis_space().

-adjust_axis_range( plot, x_range = NULL, y_range = NULL, buffer_percent = 0, fixed_aspect_ratio = TRUE )
+adjust_axis_range( plot, x_range = NULL, y_range = NULL, buffer_percent = 0, fixed_aspect_ratio = TRUE )adjust_axis_range( plot, x_range = NULL, y_range = NULL, buffer_percent = 0, fixed_aspect_ratio = TRUE )

 plot |